mdevils/api-typescript-generator/README.md

 ## Documentation

+The most important interface for now would be the [OpenApiClientGeneratorConfig](docs/interfaces/openapi_client.OpenApiClientGeneratorConfig.md) interface.
+It contains all the configuration options for the Open API Client Generator.

 Types are exported as part of three modules, depending on the area of application:

 1. [`api-typescript-generator`](docs/modules/index.md) - The main module that exports the common API Generator Configuration types.